AlexandreGaubil/bulk_RNA_seq_tutorial/code/README.md

 done
 ```

-## 5.featureCounts
+## 5. `featureCounts`
-**this sequencing experiment is strand specific, so we specified -s 1 as the forward strand.
-If you don't know this information,run    unspecified strand(default, you don't need to put anything for -s) and run -s 1 , -s 2 respectively, if it's unstanded,you should see the    number of mapped genes to be 50% vs 50% for reverse and forward, if not, then it is stranded.**
+**This sequencing experiment is strand specific, so we specified `-s 1` as the forward strand.
+If you don't know this information, run unspecified strand (default, you don't need to put anything for `-s`) and run `-s 1` , `-s 2` respectively, if it's unstranded, you should see the    number of mapped genes to be 50% vs 50% for reverse and forward, if not, then it is stranded.**

 ```
 cd /gpfs/data/mcnerney-lab/liuweihan/bulk_RNA/SNK015/merged/star